-MANAGEMENT 5100 Orientation
+Orientation

-Other hours ber term: 0-0-32 Introduction to Master of Science (Management) program philosophy, structure and participants.
+Other hours per term: 0-0-32 Introduction to Master of Science

+(Management) program philosophy, structure and participants.
 This four-day orientation is a comprehensive review of selected topics, including statistics, information systems, library facilities and resources, and career development; this module is designed to orient students and faculty into the program.